Jri-creator/rgb-scrolllock-enabler-bash/README.md

 **IF You are using rgb_new script, you can use the -on or -off parameters to control the RGB without the menu!**

+**IF Your RGB resets when pressing the Caps or Num Lock keys, you can use -reset in the new_rgb Script, or turn RGB off/on!**

 1. Select one of the following options:
    - 1. Turn RGB On
    - 2. Turn RGB Off